NHS clinicians reviewing monitoring insights together in a bright modern clinical workspace

-Passive AI monitoring for independent living
+AI monitoring for NHS teams

 Where it can fit in NHS pathways